Posts

 Conclusion

 Games released over these last few years have been interesting, but nothing that has been a generational showcase.
 A lot of this can be attributed to the COVID-19 pandemic; its disruption of world events caused many more games to become cross generational well into 2022.
 As a result, even many ninth-generation-exclusive games have felt like they could be done in the previous generation, but with higher fidelity and framerates.
-This includes games like Final Fantasy XVI, Ratchet & Clank: Rift Apart, and Starfield which while are great games, wouldn’t have felt out of place or impossible on the PS4 or the Xbox One.
+This includes games like Final Fantasy XVI, Ratchet & Clank: Rift Apart, and Starfield which while fun games, wouldn’t have felt out of place or impossible to create on the PS4 or the Xbox One.

 In response to this, we’ve seen an increase in Indie and so-called “AA” studios making some of the most interesting games of the last three years.
 Larian Studios developed the critically acclaimed and commercially successful Baldur’s Gate 3.
 The relatively unheard-of Pocket Pair released the surprise mega hit Palworld, making a better Pokémon game than the Pokémon devs themselves.
 Even smaller services on mobile devices (i.e. Apple Arcade) provide a wealth of options for simplistic games that are focused on being entertaining.